-The Carriers state that ASA and ExpressJet comprise a single transportation system for the craft or class of Flight Dispatchers.
-According to the Carriers, the objective of the November 12, 2010 purchase of ExpressJet was the creation of a single airline operating under the ASA name, and the Carriers are pursuing that goal.
+The Carriers state that ASA and ExpressJet comprise a single transportation system for the craft or class of Flight Attendants.
+According to the Carriers, the objective of the November 12, 2010 purchase of ExpressJet was the creation of a single airline operating under the ASA name.
+The Carriers recently decided that, effective December 31, 2011, they will be operating under the ExpressSJet name and the legacy ASA branding colors and logo.
 The Carriers are now commonly owned.
-They have formed a merged executive management team, including labor relations -225- and personnel functions.
+They have formed a merged executive management team, including labor relations and personnel functions.
 The Carriers have been and will continue to be regional carriers performing services for other mainline airlines under the brand, code, and livery of their mainline partners.
 Accordingly, the Carriers do not hold themselves out to the public as individual airlines under their own liveries and logos.
-But the Carriers already hold themselves out as a single entity to their mainline partners.
-The Carriers are pursuing a single operating certificate from the FAA, and will fully integrate operations once the single operating certificate is obtained.
-The Carriers have begun the process of converting all corporate insignia and logos to the ASA insignia and logos.
-Accordingly, the Carriers stated that they now constitute a single transportation system within the meaning of the NMB's case law.
+But the Carriers hold themselves out as a single entity to their mainline partners.
+The Carriers are pursuing a single operating certificate (SOC) from the Federal Aviation Administration (FAA), and will fully integrate operations once the SOC is obtained, which they anticipate will occur in the fourth quarter of 2011.
+Effective December 31, 2011, the Carriers will use the ExpressJet name and a uniform corporate insignia and logo which will be based on the legacy ASA branding.
+Accordingly, the Carriers state that they now constitute a single transportation system for the craft or class of Flight Attendants